KatHicks/fizzbuzz/README.md

 - Pair programmed on kata with Jack: <https://github.com/artfulgarfunk>
 - You can run a RSpec file using the command: `$ rspec spec/test_spec.rb`
 - Error messages remain the same between different `require` syntax in RSpec file
-- Writing as an instance method: replace all references to the argument with `self` and include inside the `::Fixnum` class **and** remove the reference to the argument in the method definition - so `def fizzbuzz(number)` changes to `def fizzbuzz`
+- Writing as an instance method:
+    - Replace all references to the argument with `self` and include inside the `::Fixnum` class
+    - Remove the reference to the argument in the method definition - so `def fizzbuzz(number)` changes to `def fizzbuzz`